-Our lawyers have extensive experience in preparing Wills, Estate plans and resolving disputes.
+Our lawyers have extensive experience in preparing Wills, estate plans and resolving estate disputes.

-Contact the solicitors at McQuarrie about preparing wills and estates in British Columbia.
-In addition to experienced wills lawyers, we can refer you to our estate litigators, who can protect your rights during challenges to wills and other estate arrangements.
+Contact the solicitors at McQuarrie about preparing Wills and administrating estates in British Columbia.
+In addition to experienced Wills lawyers, our estate litigators, can protect your rights if beneficiary challenges a Will, among many other potential estate claims.

 It is important that you review your Will following a change in your marital status.
-Under the current laws in British Columbia, upon marriage, a Will is automatically revoked unless it states specifically that the Will was written in contemplation of the marriage.
-Similarly if you divorce after making a Will, unless there is a specific statement to the contrary therein, your ex-spouse is deemed to have predeceased you.
+Under the current laws in British Columbia, upon marriage, an earlier Will is not automatically revoked, and so your new spouse will not automatically be included as a beneficiary.
+Similarly, if you divorce after making a Will, unless there is a specific statement to the contrary therein, your ex-spouse is deemed to have predeceased you, and any gifts to that ex-spouse will fail.

-If you fail to create a will, you will die intestate.
-Intestacy is a term that is commonly used to refer to the estate of a person who has not made a valid Will at the time of their death.
+If you fail to create a Will, you will die intestate.
+Intestacy is a term that is commonly used to refer to the estate of a person who does not have a valid Will in place at the time of their death.

-If you die intestate, then the Estate Administration Act tells the Court how your Wills and Estate succession act will be distributed.
+If you die intestate, then the Wills, Estates and Succession Act tells the Court how your Wills and Estate succession act will be distributed.
 In addition, the Court will appoint an Administrator who will manage the affairs of your estate.
 If you are leaving behind a child under the age of 19, then that child’s interest in your estate will be held in trust by the Public Guardian and Trustee of British Columbia until the child reaches the age of majority, which is currently age 19.
-At this time the 19 year old will be delivered the entire inheritance without conditions or supervision.
+At this time the 19-year-old will be delivered the entire inheritance without conditions or supervision.

 If you are named in a Will, either as a beneficiary or an heir, a trustee, or an executor, you will need to know your rights and responsibilities.
 We can advise you on these rights and responsibilities under both common law and relevant laws in British Columbia.